Dylanex1/NBA-2025-Project-/Final_Submission/Final_Report/Final Report.md

 composite attributes, weak attributes, foreign keys and much more.
 Students would be able to write simple and complex queries using either the whole table or sections of it.
 One section that is well suited to assignment and test problems is the coach - Instructs - team -PlayOnTeam - player - PlayInGame - Game subsection.
-Using this subset of the Database/EER diagram a professor could ask students to construct all kinds of interesting queries.
+Using this subsection of the Database/EER diagram, a professor could ask students to construct all kinds of interesting queries.

 # Appendix